University of Ottawa Profile

 Aboriginal Student Services

-The Aboriginal Resource Centre (ARC), which is part of the Student Academic Success Service network, strives to be a home-away-from-home for Aboriginal learners.
-You can talk with counsellors, meet other students, and join in activities and cultural events.
-Below are just some of the services you’ll find at ARC.
+Mashkawazìwogamig Indigenous Resource Centre is a home away from home for Indigenous learners.
+You can talk with Traditional Knowledge Keepers, meet other students and join in activities and cultural events.
+This section lists some of the services you can find at Mashkawazìwogamig.

-You can access academic guidance and counselling to discuss university life, personal matters, your studies or schedule, and living arrangements, among other things.
-You can also meet one-on-one with an Elder-in-Residence to discuss your emotional, physical, mental, and spiritual wellness.
+You can access academic guidance and counselling to discuss university life, personal matters, your studies or schedule and living arrangements, among other things.
+You can also meet one-on-one with Traditional Knowledge Keepers to discuss your emotional, physical, mental and spiritual wellness.

 At university, you can explore your interests, inside and outside of the classroom.
 You will have opportunities to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, become involved in your residence community.
-Below you will find more about student life at uOttawa.
+In this section you will find more about student life at uOttawa.

 Clubs and Societies

 With over 175 student clubs on campus, you have many opportunities to explore your interests and meet new people.
 If you can’t find a club that suits you or if you have an idea for a new club, feel free to create your own.
 Student clubs you could join include Fashion by uOttawa, the Ski and Snowboard Club, and the Coffee and Biscotti Literary Society.

 The Indigenous Student Association also meets at Mashkawazìwogamig and helps to organize the annual powwow.
 There is a variety of positions and roles in the ISA for Indigenous students.